-I mean, what Mortal Kombat story would be complete without someone shouting, “Finish Him,” right before the fatal blow lands.
+I mean, what Mortal Kombat’s story would be complete without someone shouting, “Finish Him,” right before the fatal blow lands.

-Mortal Kombat Legends: Scorpion’s Revenge is exactly what its title suggests, It sees the Legend, Hanzo Hasashi (also known as Scorpion), seeking revenge for the murder of his clan and family.
+Mortal Kombat Legends: Scorpion’s Revenge is exactly what its title suggests, It sees the Legend, Hanzo Hasashi (also known as Scorpion), seeking vengeance for the murder of his clan and family.

 But while Scorpion searches for the man responsible for running his life, his quest leads him to the fighting tournament called Mortal Kombat.
 To get his Revenge, Hanzo must compete in single combat against the best fighters from both Earth Realm and Outworld.
 Winner takes all.

 Speaking of fighters from Earth and Outworld

 Scorpion’s Revenge sees the return of some of the legendary Mortal Kombat fighters.
 They include Liu Kang, Raiden, Sonya Blade, and even Johnny cage.